 Vehicle Theft Rate by Country (per 100,000 People): Global Comparison, 2025 Edition

-Reported theft rates are shaped by both real-world theft activity and measurement factors such as reporting behaviour, legal definitions, counting rules, and enforcement priorities.
-Comparisons work best as a structured snapshot rather than a final verdict.
+Reported theft rates are shaped by both real theft activity and measurement factors such as reporting behaviour, legal definitions, counting rules, insurance incentives and enforcement priorities.
+The figures are best used for comparison and follow-up research, not as a final measure of personal vehicle risk.

-- Rates can differ sharply between countries, reflecting both theft pressure and how consistently incidents are recorded.
+- Rates can differ sharply between countries, reflecting both theft pressure and the consistency of incident recording.

-- Very high values often point to concentrated hotspots, strong reporting/recording, or a specific offence definition.
+- Very high values can reflect concentrated theft hotspots, strong reporting and recording, a high vehicle ownership base, or a broader offence definition.

 - Low values can mean lower theft intensity, but can also reflect under-reporting or narrow legal classification.